AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 To configure details for the destination, fill in the required and optional fields below.
 An asterisk next to a field in the UI indicates that the field is required.

 *  **[!UICONTROL Name]**: A name by which you will recognize this destination in the future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination in the future.
-*  **[!UICONTROL Amazon Ads Advertiser Id]**: Select the ID for the target Amazon Ads account used for the destination.
+*  **[!UICONTROL Amazon Ads Advertiser ID]**: Select the ID for the target Amazon Ads account used for the destination.

-Note: once selecting this Amazon Ads Advertiser Id, you will need to create a new destination to change this.
+Note: once selecting this Amazon Ads Advertiser ID, you will need to create a new destination to change this.
 If you re-authenticate the OAuth credentials and select a new Advertiser Id, your changes will not apply.

 ![Configure new destination](../../assets/catalog/advertising/amazon_ads_image_1.png)